ethan-ung/Helldivers2WarStatusBackgroundTracker/README.md

   response and ignores `limit`/`page`/`count`, while new dispatches appear only two or three times a day — so polling it every cycle would be wasteful.
 All requests ask for gzip, which roughly halves it.
-- **The panel respects the work area**, so it stops above the taskbar.
-The wallpaper image is still the full monitor size and sits behind it.
 - **Rates need warm-up.** Expect `—` for the first 10-15 minutes; that is deliberate, rather than showing a fabricated `0.00`.
 - **The clock comes from the HTTP `Date` header.** The `now` field on